qddyy/LearnNonparam/README.md

 t <- pmt(...)$feed(...)$print(...)$plot(...)
 ```

-In addition, a progress bar will appear when calculating the permutation
+## Tips

-distribution if R is used interactively, which can be turned off with
+- Use `options(pmt_progress = FALSE)` to disable the progress bar.

-`options(pmt_progress = FALSE)`.
+  (By default, a progress bar will appear when calculating the

-## Help
+  permutation distribution if R is used interactively)

 - Explore `?PermuTest` (all tests’ base class) for all available methods
   and attributes.